Pre-signed contract deployment with DAL

 Does DAL compile to EVM?

-1. Transpiles a DAL service (with @compile_target("blockchain")) to Solidity — contract name, state variables, function signatures, and events.
-Function bodies are emitted as stubs: revert("DAL transpiled; implement in Solidity").
+1. Transpiles a DAL service to Solidity — contract name, state variables, function signatures, events, and (for @trust("decentralized") services) real function bodies for the v1 supported subset (state reads/writes, mapping access, branching, events, arithmetic).
+Services without @trust("decentralized") emit stub bodies: revert("DAL transpiled; implement in Solidity").

 2. Runs solc on that Solidity to produce EVM bytecode (.bin) and ABI (.abi).

-So the pipeline is: DAL service → Solidity (skeleton) → solc → EVM bytecode + ABI.
-You get deployable bytecode, but the on-chain logic is only the revert stub until you either hand-edit the generated .sol and recompile, or use the output as a template.
+So the pipeline is: DAL service → Solidity → solc → EVM bytecode + ABI.
+For @trust("decentralized") services the generated bytecode contains real on-chain logic within the v1 subset.
+For other trust levels the on-chain logic is a revert stub until you hand-edit the generated .sol and recompile, or use the output as a template.
 The runtime does not compile or sign; that’s done at build time (dal build <file.dal> --target blockchain) and/or in Foundry/Hardhat when building the actual deploy transaction.

 Hybrid use case: DAL shape → bytecode → pre-signed deploy → orchestration